-1. STRUCTURE OF THE SCHEME
+2. STRUCTURE OF THE SCHEME

-The Scheme is marketable to all retail investors and is an authorised unit trust scheme.
-The Scheme is a UK UCITS for the purposes of COLL and complies with the conditions necessary for it to be classed as a UK UCITS.
+The Scheme is marketable to all retail investors.
+It is an authorised unit trust scheme and UK UCITS for the purposes of the COLL Sourcebook.

-The Scheme was authorised by the Financial Services Authority and was established on 13 November 2003.
-The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority in 2013.
-The FCA product reference number of the Scheme is 228905.
+The Scheme was authorised by the Financial Services Authority (the predecessor to the Financial Conduct Authority) on 26 June 1998 and launched on 14 July 1998.
+The FCA product reference number of the Scheme is 186608.